gourmetjs/gourmet-ssr/docs/tutorial-3.md

 ```

-We added two scripts `migrate` and `migrate:rollback` to use Knex's migration commands as described below.

-We also added the following packages as dependencies:
+We added the following new packages as dependencies:

 - `@gourmet/error`: A helper for constructing Error objects.
 - `knex`: Knex core